rvennam/kube-code-camp/exercise-3/README.md

     kubectl get pods
     ```

 7. Open a browser and check out the app.
-To form the URL, combine the IP with the NodePort that was specified in the configuration script.
+To form the URL, combine the public IP with the NodePort that was specified in the configuration script.
 To get the public IP address for the worker node:

     ```
     ibmcloud ks workers $MYCLUSTER